indirectDirectEnumeration69/Machine-Learning-Sentiment-Analysis/README.md

 Future Implementation:
 ----
-- need to create custom scaledotproduct attention layer.
+- need to create custom dot product attention layer.
 - need to dynamic training loop for further optimised training compared to Adam or sgdm.

 -----